photopea/UZIP.js/README.md

 * returns Uint8Array with decompressed bytes

 These two functions have an optional third parameter: Output buffer (Uint8Array).

-Practical uses of DEFLATE (like ZIP or PNG files) usually store the size of uncompressed data.
+DEFLATE or ZLIB stream do not directly store the size of the output uncompressed data.
+Decompressors usually write the result into a small array, which is enlarged (copied into a bigger array) during the process.

-If you provide the output buffer, decompression is faster.
+Practical applications of DEFLATE (like ZIP or PNG files) usually store the size of uncompressed data.
+If you provide the output buffer, decompression is faster (no need for gradual enlarging of the output array).